 For more ideas to build yourself a morning routine that will help you get up and go, check out our tips here!

 12. DIY Perfume Roll-On

-So apparently this DIY perfume makes you smell like a field of wildflowers, and if that’s not heaven on legs, then what is!?
+Fact: A DIY perfume made with essential oils will (probably) make you smell like a field of wildflowers, and if that’s not heaven on legs, then what is!?
+Check out our instructions in this post.
 Keep it in one of these ombre rainbow-coloured roller bottles and you’ll become my new hero (mostly because the bottles don’t ship to me in Western Australia but I’m weirdly obsessed with them anyway.)